Learning for the Future Waltham Forest is a network of people who practice and promote transformative learning to create an equitable future for all.

 We value connection, collaboration, knowledge-sharing and teamwork; supporting each other’s individual work and working together to bring about change for a flourishing future.

-We have submitted a set of recommendations for education and training to the Waltham Forest Climate Emergency Commission.
+In January 2020 we submitted a set of recommendations for education and training to the Waltham Forest Climate Emergency Commission.

 Anyone can join Learning for the Future Waltham Forest meetings and/or the GoogleGroup to be part of discussions and receive shared articles, resources etc.